franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

   </details>

-*Note*: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as
+🛑 *Note*: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as

 ```bash
 $: command not found
 ```

-Move into repo folder using `cd`
+## ⚙️ Configure `$ROOT` variable

+It will be useful to write our working directory to a variable, so we can make sure to be reading and writing files in the correct location.
+First, move into repo folder using `cd`.

 ```bash
 $ cd EMBOMicroCom
 ```